-If you’re travelling to Hong Kong from Singapore as part of the quarantine-free travel bubble, then you’re bound to be looking for what sets Hong Kong apart.
+If you’re travelling to Hong Kong from Singapore, then you’re bound to be looking for what sets Hong Kong apart.
 While both cities have incredible sights and an amazing food culture, there are still some things which remain unique to each.
 From scaling mountains to getting sky-high and meeting Mickey Mouse, here are just 10 things Singaporeans can only get their fill of in Hong Kong.

 1. Hike the Mountaintops